tddschn/langwhat/README.md

 Answer "What is it?" on the command line with the power of large language models (LLMs).

-[pyWhat](https://github.com/bee-san/pyWhat) LLM version, leveraging OpenAI API and Sydney (coming soon).
+[pyWhat](https://github.com/bee-san/pyWhat) LLM version, leveraging OpenAI API and Sydney (Bing AI Chat).

 - [LangWhat](#langwhat)
   - [Screenshots](#screenshots)